 Facebook Maternity and Paternity Leave Policies

-Facebook offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+Facebook offers 17 weeks of paid maternity leave, 10 weeks of unpaid maternity leave and 17 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Technology: Consumer Internet Maternity and Paternity Leave

 How many weeks of paid maternity, unpaid maternity, paid paternity and unpaid paternity leave do employers in the Technology: Consumer Internet industry offer?

 - Lady CodeWarrier 16 weeks paid 0 weeks unpaid

 - "Note: my salary was $8000/mo as an intern, but obviously my annual salary was pretty low.
 Also, no bonus :P I was only an intern for three months, but overall I would recommend Facebook as a good place for women to work.
 While it's not perfect and you experience a fair amount of micro-aggressions on a day-to-day basis, I don't think it's too different from your typical tech company.
 I think there is a fair amount of "over-correcting" for this, though.
 One of the benefits of working at Facebook for women is that there's a lot of support for female engineers, especially those who want to move up to management.
 Additionally, maternity leave and paternity leave are identical (4 months); Facebook is one of the few tech companies to offer this." - Lady SWE in Training